Space Rocket Launch

 Rocket Launch as Seen from Space Station

-In this short but unique video we can see a Russian rocket launch as seen from a space station!
+In this short but unique video, we can see a Russian rocket blastoff as seen from a space station!

 Mission Objective: deploy supplies to the International Space Station